open-edge-insights/video-ingestion/README.md

 ### `Filter config`

-The Filter (user defined function) is responsible for doing pre-processing of the video frames.
-It uses the filter congiruation to do the selection of key frames (frames of interest for further processing).
+The Filter (user defined function) is responsible for doing pre-processing of the ingested video frames.
+It uses the filter configuration to do the selection of key frames(frames of interest for further processing).

 ------
-**NOTE**: Please note if no `filter` key is in the app's config, then it's as
+**NOTE**: Please note if there is no `filter` key in the app's config, then
-          good has running the VI(VideoIngestion) pipeline without any filter thread/s.
+          it's as good as running the VI(VideoIngestion) pipeline without any filter thread/s.
+Functionally, it is equivalent to running with "bypass_filter" where the ingested frames are passed to classifier module as is without any pre-processing with added advantage of no filter threads.
 ------

-Sample configuration(forms the `filter` value in app's config) for filters used:
+**Sample configuration(forms the `filter` value in app's config) for filters used:**
 1. **PCB filter**

    Works well with all PCB video file ingestors.
 To work with physical camera,